Facula PHP Framework

 <?php ... use Facula\Framework; Framework::run();

-And then, you will be able to use all the function that provided by the framework:
+And then, you will be able to use all the functions provided by the framework:

 Framework::core('response')->setContent('Hello World'); Framework::core('response')->send();